mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 I told you before, *Diamond Sutra* is quite different from *Vimalakirti Sutra*, because the *Diamond Sutra* is a little bit “dry.”
 The *Vimalakirti Sutra* is more like beautiful Buddhist literature, but *Diamond Sutra* is sort of based on philosophical Buddhist teaching.
 So, it is a little “dry.”

 The group of Prajnaparamita sutras were compiled in the beginning of the Common Era by Indian people.
 The Indian people like conceptualizing very much, everything conceptualized.
 Their conception is extending in all directions, beyond time and beyond space.
 That’s why if you read the Buddhist scriptures written by the Indian people, they use lots of numbers.
 With people in our days the number *billions* is maybe the top, but Indian people use more than billions: that is *kalpas*, *eons*; numbers that are completely beyond the measure of human speculation.
-And also, they try to express, try to teach the basic nature of human being, which is called *emptiness*.
-But that emptiness is exactly expressed by [conscious thought]: *huge*.
+And also, they try to teach the basic nature of human being, which is called *emptiness*.
+But that emptiness is expressed by [conscious thought]: *huge*.

 *Prajnaparamita* is what is called The Perfection of Wisdom.
 The Indian people try to explain what wisdom is according to *concept*.
 So, for instance, in *Diamond Sutra*, it says: